-Countdown to a better half
+Countdown to a Better Half

 So you fancy running a half marathon?
 Be warned, despite the name no half measures will be allowed - if you are looking for advice on running half marathons on three sessions and twenty miles a week try another magazine!